From Reasoning LLMs to BERT: A Two-Stage Distillation Framework for Search Relevance: Introduction

 Stage Two: Contrastive Reasoning Self-Distillation.
 We propose the Contrastive Reasoning Self-Distillation (CRSD) method, which models the behavior of the same BERT model under standard input and reasoning-augmented input configurations as a teacher-student relationship.
 Through the InfoNCE contrastive learning mechanism \cite{oord2018representation, gao2021simcse}, this method effectively resolves the challenges of feature alignment between heterogeneous architectures.
 It enables the lightweight model to internalize the reasoning capability without needing the explicit reasoning path during inference \cite{zhang2019your}.

 We conducted rigorous evaluations on a large-scale, real-world dataset and validated the method's effectiveness through online A/B testing within Meituan's e-commerce search system.
 The results demonstrate that our approach significantly improves relevance prediction accuracy while maintaining inference efficiency, offering a practical solution for reasoning capability transfer in industrial applications.
+Our main contributions are threefold: